 (D) The JFS 05607 shall be served by an employee of the initiating office or other person appointed pursuant to section 5101.38 of the Revised Code.
 After service, the authorized subpoena server shall complete and sign the "return of subpoena" section of the JFS 05607, including indicating whether service was made by personal service; registered mail, return receipt requested; regular mail; or other method.
 A copy of the completed JFS 05607 shall be returned to the office of legal and acquisition services for inclusion in the subpoena log.

 (E) The office of legal and acquisition services shall maintain a subpoena log to include a copy of each subpoena issued and served by ODJFS.
 The initiating office shall maintain all other records required by division (A) of section 5101.37 of the Revised Code.

-(F) Fees and mileage for witnesses shall be the same as those allowed in division (A) of section 119.094 of the Revised Code and shall be paid by ODJFS from the funding source appropriate to the investigation for which the subpoena was issued.
+(F) Fees and mileage for witnesses shall be the same as those allowed in division (A) of section 119.094 of the Revised Code and shall be paid by ODJFS from the funding source for the ODJFS work unit out of which the facts arose or were discovered, requiring an audit, hearing or investigation.
 No officer or employee of a county department of job and family services (CDJFS), child support enforcement agency (CSEA), or public children services agency (PCSA) is entitled to witness fees or mileage if the CDJFS, CSEA, or PCSA employing the witness is the subject of the investigation.
 Employees of ODJFS are not entitled to witness fees or mileage under these subpoena issuance procedures.
 However, ODJFS employees may be eligible for mileage under regular ODJFS travel expense reimbursement.

 For the purposes of rules promulgated by this agency in accordance with section 1347.15 of the Revised Code, the following definitions apply: